Our roots run deep here in Lodi. With over 150 years of family farming, the Michael David name has become more than just a winery; it's a culture.

 Director of Winemaking

-Smartypants wine guy, fermentation enthusiast, knowledge sharer, Fresno State alum, husband, father, watersports devotee, music maker.
+Smartypants wine guy, fermentation enthusiast, knowledge sharer, Fresno State alum, father, watersports devotee, music maker.

 Rooted in Lodi